-Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Relational, Solution-focused, Strengths-based
+Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Relational, Solution-focused, Strengths-based

 I became a mental health professional to help alleviate suffering and find meaning in our experience.

 Alongside work, I read, conduct a yoga and spirituality practice, and spend valuable time with my family.